brianhie/trajectorama/README.md

 ```
 python bin/mouse_develop.py > mouse_develop.log
 ```
 This will save each coexpression matrix as a `.npz` file to a directory under `target/sparse_correlations/`.
+Computing all coexpression matrices should complete in around an hour when running on a single core.

 The downstream analysis can then be performed on these cached matrices using the commands:
 ```